-- Since PHP is open-source so its code is visible to all programmers.
-If any bugs exist in the source-code then its weakness can be explored by other programmers.
+- Since PHP is an open-source programming language, so its code is visible to all programmers.
+If any bugs exist in the source code then its weakness can be explored by other programmers.

-- It is not suitable for large applications becuause its maintenance is difficult.
+- It is not suitable for large applications because its maintenance is difficult.

 - The error handling of a PHP framework is not good.

 Whether you're preparing for your first job interview or aiming to upskill in this ever-evolving tech landscape, GeeksforGeeks Courses are your key to success.
 We provide top-quality content at affordable prices, all geared towards accelerating your growth in a time-bound manner.
 Join the millions we've already empowered, and we're here to do the same for you.
 Don't miss out - check it out now!